MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-work-workspace-projects-references.md

 ---
-title: "Working with multiple projects and project references"
+title: "Working with Multiple Projects and Project References"
 description: "Handling solutions in the AL language that contains multiple projects in one VS Code folder and contains references between these projects."
 author: SusanneWindfeldPedersen
 ms.date: 08/13/2019